Why You Wake Up Exhausted Even After Sleeping All Night

 “Why am I waking up this tired?
 And why does it feel like no amount of sleep actually touches this exhaustion?”

 If you wake up feeling drained, foggy, or emotionally heavy — even after what should be “enough” sleep — you are not just bad at resting.
-Something deeper is happening in your nervous system, subconscious mind, and energy field.
+Something deeper is happening in your nervous system, subconscious processing, and stress regulation patterns.

 Let’s gently unpack what’s really going on beneath the surface… and what it takes to start waking up feeling actually rested again.